-The Secondary CCPCH is used to carry the FACH and PCH.
+The Secondary CCPCH is used to carry the FACH and PCH, and can also be configured to carry a BCH.
 There are two types of Secondary CCPCH: those that include TFCI and those that do not include TFCI.
 It is the UTRAN that determines if a TFCI should be transmitted, hence making it mandatory for all UEs to support the use of TFCI.
 The set of possible rates for the Secondary CCPCH is the same as for the downlink DPCH, see subclause 5.3.2.
 The frame structure of the Secondary CCPCH is shown in figure 17.